La Metálica: Early career (2009–2016)

-CMLL (2016–current)
+Consejo Mundial de Lucha Libre (2016–present)

 By September 2016, Felina Metálica began working for Consejo Mundial de Lucha Libre (CMLL), Mexico's largest professional wrestling company, under the ring name "La Metálica".
-Her first CMLL match took place at the 2016 Leyendas Mexicanas show where she, La Amapola and La Jarochita lost to Estrellita, Marcela and Sanely.
-The following month, La Metálica also wrestled on CMLL's annual Día de Muertos show, where she, La Amapola and Dalys la Caribeña lost to Estrellita, Marcela, and Sanely once more.
-While she was under contract with CMLL, the company allowed La Metálica to work on the Mexican independent circuit when she was not needed for CMLL shows.
+Her first CMLL match took place at Leyendas Mexicanas ("Mexican Legends") on September 16, where she, La Amapola and La Jarochita lost to Estrellita, Marcela and Sanely.
+The following month, on October 28, La Metálica also wrestled on CMLL's annual Día de Muertos show, where she, La Amapola and Dalys la Caribeña lost to Estrellita, Marcela, and Sanely once more.
+While under contract with CMLL, the company allowed La Metálica to work on the Mexican independent circuit when she was not needed for CMLL shows.
 One such independent show match saw La Metálica, La Heroina, Ludark Shaitan, and La Magnifica all risk their masks in a Lucha de Apuestas, or "bet match".
 La Heroina won the match, pinning La Magnifica who then had to unmask.

 She finished 2016 by being one of ten women to risk either their mask or their hair in a steel cage match in the main event of the 2016 Infierno en el Ring supercard show.
 La Metálica was the second woman to escape the cage, keeping her mask safe while Zeuxis pinned La Vaquerita to win the match.
 In July 2017, CMLL celebrated female wrestler Natalia Vazquez, one of the pioneers of women's professional wrestling, by holding the Copa Natalia Vazques.
 The 14-woman torneo cibernetico match saw La Metálica become the second wrestler eliminated.
 For the CMLL 85th Anniversary Show, La Jarochita, Marcela and Princesa Sugehit defeated Dalys, Metálica and Reyna Isis on the undercard of CMLL's biggest show of the year.